Icecovery/Shaddy/README.md

 * Profit.

-In this case, Shaddy and Shabby will need to be added to your mod's dependency.
+In this case, Shaddy, Shabby, and Module Manager will need to be added to your mod's dependency.

 **Use Textures Unlimited:**